A PDF version of my CV is available here (updated 02/01/17). What follows is a professional bio and publication list.

 My name is Deen Freelon, and I am an assistant professor in the School of Communication at American University in Washington, DC.
-My primary research interests lie in the changing relationships between technology and politics, and encompass the study of weblogs, online forums, social media, and other forms of political interactive media.
+My primary research interests lie in the changing relationships between technology and politics, and encompass the study of weblogs, online forums, social media, and other forms of interactive media with political applications.
 Collecting and analyzing large amounts of such data (i.e. millions of tweets, Facebook wall posts, etc.) require methods drawn from the fields of computer science and information science, which I am helping to adapt to the long-standing interests of political communication research.
 Beyond that, I also have an interest in quantitative research methods generally and intercoder reliability specifically, one manifestation of which is the online intercoder reliability calculator ReCal which is housed on this site.

 Here are some papers I’ve written or co-written.
-I will provide PDF links whenever copyright allows.
-New papers will be added as time permits.
+I will provide PDF links to preprints whenever copyright allows.
+New papers will be added as they become available.
 Like many academics, I’m often too busy to update this list regularly, so if you’re interested in my most recent work I suggest you visit my automatically-updated Google Scholar profile page.